Rebellion of the Pilots

-The Rebellion of the Pilots was a military uprising carried out by six members of the Dominican Military Aviation (today the Dominican Air Force) on November 19, 1961 that put a definitive end to the rule of 31 years of the Trujillo dictatorship by forcing the exile of the Trujillo family from the country.
+The Rebellion of the Pilots was a military uprising carried out by six members of the Dominican Military Aviation (today the Dominican Air Force) on November 19, 1961, that put a definitive end to the rule of 31 years of the Trujillo dictatorship by forcing the exile of the Trujillo family from the country.
 It prevented Ramfis Trujillo, José Arismendy Trujillo and Héctor Bienvenido Trujillo Molina from returning to power and restoring the regime led by their brother Rafael Trujillo.

-The timely rebellion marked the end of one of the bloodiest dictatorships of the twentieth century and the beginning of democracy in the Dominican Republic, preventing the elimination of the political class that opposed the Trujillo regime.
+The timely rebellion marked the end of one of the bloodiest dictatorships of the twentieth century and the beginning of the transition to democracy in the Dominican Republic, preventing the elimination of the political class that opposed the Trujillo regime.

-Assassination of dictator Rafael Leonidas Trujillo
+Background

-The persecution, reprisals and torture to which the Dominican people were subjected for 31 years began their end when the night of May 30, 1961, Juan Tomás Díaz, his brother Modesto Díaz, Antonio de la Maza, Antonio Imbert Barrera, Salvador Estrella Sadhalá, Amado García Guerrero, Huáscar Tejeda, Pedro Livio Cedeño, Luis Amiama Tio, Luis Manuel Cáceres Michel and Roberto Pastoriza Neret executed the dictator Rafael Leónidas Trujillo.
+On the night of May 30, 1961, Juan Tomás Díaz, his brother Modesto Díaz, Antonio de la Maza, Antonio Imbert Barrera, Salvador Estrella Sadhalá, Amado García Guerrero, Huáscar Tejeda, Pedro Livio Cedeño, Luis Amiama Tio, Luis Manuel Cáceres Michel and Roberto Pastoriza Neret assassinated dictator Rafael Leónidas Trujillo as part of a plot supported by the CIA.

-With the execution of the dictator began the decapitation of Trujillo dictatorship.
-However, the machinery that supported the dictatorship remained almost intact, so democracy took time to build.
-The Dominican Republic suffered for 5 months and 19 days, the cruelest barbarism suffered during the 30 years and months that the Trujillo dictatorship lasted, increasing the crimes, torture, abuse, cancellations and dispossession of property to the Dominicans.

-Of the group responsible for Trujillo's assassination only General Imbert Barrera and Luis Amiama Tio survived; the other nine were killed by Ramfis Trujillo, the son of the tyrant, and the remnants of the regime.
-On November 18, 1961 Ramfis Trujillo murdered six of those men in the Hacienda María Massacre in San Cristobal.

-The Rebellion of the Pilots- November 19th, 1961
+Even though the regime was severely weakened due to Trujillo's assassination, for the most part it remained alive, thanks to the strong hand of Ramfis Trujillo (who was in Paris by the time his father was killed, but was swift in returning home, taking power and launching a manhunt for the assassins) and the support of the army.
+Within the next 5 months, Ramfis launched strong reprisals against those suspected of killing his father, neutralizing 3 of the 11 conspirators within 10 days after his father's death and imprisoning the Secretary of the Armed forces, General José René Román 'Pupo' and killing him 4 months later.
+But there was one major obstacle in his journey to revive the regime to its full extent, and that was President Joaquín Balaguer, who was a close friend of the dead dictator, but once he was killed, he conceded some civil liberties, relaxed the strong censorship of the press and allowed the return of many political exiles, mostly against the will of Ramfis.

+On the night of November 18th, Ramfis, his uncles, and the high command of the Armed Forces met at the San Isidro Air Base.
+There they laid out a plan to launch a coup d'état against President Balaguer (and possibly kill him), take control of the country, and finish off the National Civic Union and the Cuban-backed 14 of June Movement by conducting massacres against their leaders and members.
+The plan was codenamed Operación Luz Verde.